ejholmes/ejholmes.github.io/_posts/2012-01-24-how-to-setup-rbenv.md

     $ rbenv global 1.9.3-p0
     $ rbenv rehash

+Restart the terminal again, then update RubyGems:

+    $ gem update --system

 rbenv makes use of shims for all binaries, including gems.
 When you install a new gem, you need to run `rbenv rehash` to generate the shims.
 This can be done automatically by installing the `rbenv-rehash` gem:

     $ gem install rbenv-rehash

+Last but not least, you'll probably want to install bundler:

+    $ gem install bundler

 rbenv can make use of gemsets by installing the [rbenv-gemset](https://github.com/jamis/rbenv-gemset) plugin, however, the preferred method is to use bundler to manage gem dependencies.
 If you use [oh my zsh](https://github.com/robbyrussell/oh-my-zsh), you can activate the bundler plugin, which allows you to run gem executables without prefixing them with `bundle exec`.

+Just add the following to your `~/.zshrc`:

+    plugins=(bundler)